amiraHadimi/CSC5382-AI-Digital-Transformation-Project/Milestone 4/README.md

 ---

+## Pipeline Workflow

+The end-to-end pipeline follows a structured execution flow orchestrated by ZenML, ensuring modularity, reproducibility, and traceability.

+The workflow proceeds as follows:

+1. **Configuration Loading**
+   The pipeline begins by loading parameters from `configs/params.yaml`, which defines model settings, dataset paths, and evaluation parameters.
+This ensures that all executions are reproducible and centrally controlled.

+2. **Baseline Training (`train_tracking_step`)**
+   A lightweight TF-IDF + Linear Regression model is trained on the processed dataset.
+   - This step demonstrates the system’s ability to perform training within the pipeline
+   - Training metrics and parameters are logged using MLflow

+3. **Model Loading (`load_model_step`)**
+   The pretrained Llama3SP model is loaded from HuggingFace Hub.
+   - The tokenizer and base model are initialized
+   - LoRA adapters are prepared for project-specific inference

+4. **Evaluation (`evaluate_step`)**
+   This is the core step of the pipeline.
+   - Each of the 16 JIRA projects is processed sequentially
+   - The corresponding LoRA adapter is dynamically loaded
+   - Batched inference is performed on the test dataset
+   - Evaluation metrics are computed:
+     - Mean Absolute Error (MAE)
+     - Root Mean Squared Error (RMSE)
+     - Accuracy@±1
+   - Metrics and artifacts are logged to MLflow
+   - CodeCarbon tracks energy consumption and CO₂ emissions during execution

+5. **Reporting (`report_step`)**
+   The final step aggregates results across all projects.
+   - A leaderboard is generated (sorted by MAE)
+   - Results are saved as:
+     - `mae_per_project.csv`
+     - `summary.json`
+   - A summary is printed to the console

+---

 ### ZenML Execution Proof

 ZenML is used as the orchestration layer for the pipeline.
 The workflow is implemented using the `@pipeline` decorator, and each stage is defined as a ZenML `@step`.